 5 Things You Need to Know:

 Coaches should have technical skills, with a knowledge of computer programming.
-Each team requires least two adult coaches and mentors.
+Each team requires atleast two adult coaches and mentors.

 Teams meet at least once each week for a duration of 2-3 hours.